swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc/index.md

 steps.

 By using DVC stages to create a pipeline, we can execute all of our experiment's steps in a streamlined manner by simply running the `dvc repro` command.
 As a result, DVC makes it easy to reproduce the experiment and track the effects of changes.

 In this chapter, you will learn how to:

 1. Remove custom rules from the `.gitignore` file
 2. Set up four DVC pipeline stages:
 - `prepare`
-- `featurize`
 - `train`
 - `evaluate`
+- `explain`
 1. Visualize the pipeline
 2. Execute the pipeline
 3. Push the changes to DVC and Git